jspanchal/codetonics/about.md

 I attended **[The Maharaja Sayajirao University, Baroda](http://www.msubaroda.ac.in)** where I completed my *graduation(BCA)* as well as *post graduation in computer applications(MCA)*.

-I work at **[Zeus Learning, Mumbai](http://www.zeuslearning.com)**, and absolutely love what I do (writing tons of code).
+I currenty work at **[Fork Media](http://getforked.in/)**, trying to build products with ability to change the entire advertising industry.

+Previously I have worked at **[Zeus Learning, Mumbai](http://www.zeuslearning.com)** for almost three years building [product](https://annotate.net) that have potential to change the way how a teacher interact with students in the classroom.

 Most of the time when I am not writing code, I spend thinking about the **design** of various things.
 The experience user will have.
 The usability of particular design etc.

 My love for **bikes** is known to almost everyone in my life.

 I started this blog because of my love for writing.
 Especially so for things that I like.
 This site is a resource - for myself and the community.
 It's also my personal design and code playground, a place to experiment, and therefore, a site that is often in a state of flux.

 If you're feeling up to it, tweet me on **[Twitter](http://twitter.com/codetonics)**.